Privacy Settings

 • Heatmap: A heatmap shows the levels or frequency of activity in a video through different colors.

-• Anomaly Detection: Anomaly detection is the process of identifying unusual or abnormal behavior within a video.
+• Anomaly Detection: Anomaly detection is the process of identifying unusual or abnormal behavior within a video signal.
 It helps in detecting potential threats, safety violations, or suspicious activities.

 • Video Summarization: Video summarization is the process of summarizing a longer video while preserving the key events, important moments, or highlights.
-It helps in quickly reviewing or extracting useful information from lengthy video footage.
+It enables fast review and extraction of valuable information from streaming video.

 • Video Redaction: Video redaction is the process of removing or obscuring sensitive or private information from a video.
 This helps to protect the individual identities or sensitive information that should not be public.